The 7 Foods that May Help Increase Blood Platelets

-Citrus fruits, when eaten in moderation, are a great compliment for your blood health.
+Citrus fruits, when eaten in moderation, may help keep your blood healthy.
 This is because they contain vitamin C, an essential nutrient that may increase the platelet count in your blood.

 3. Indian gooseberry

-Although it’s an exotic fruit and isn’t that popular, Indian gooseberry is a part of the group of foods that contribute to the health of the cardiovascular system and, in turn, the blood.
+Although this exotic fruit isn’t that popular, Indian gooseberry is a part of the group of foods that contribute to the health of the cardiovascular system and, in turn, the blood.

 4. Aloe vera juice

 Aloe vera contains calcium, magnesium, phosphorus, potassium, zinc, sodium, copper, vitamin C, vitamin E, and complex B vitamins, among others.